poddfonarem/centrlizing/README.md

-# 🚗 Leasing Center
+# 🚗 Centrlizing

-**Leasing Center** is a modern web platform that provides financial leasing services for automobile purchases.
+**Centrlizing** is a modern web platform that provides financial leasing services for automobile purchases.
 It is designed for both administrators and customers, offering complete workflows from request submission to order management.

 ---